 In a continent that is home to 55 countries, tens of thousands of media houses, hundreds of thousands of competing organisations, and several hundred million people, it is never going to be possible – or desirable – for one organisation to set itself up to fact-check every claim made.

-Happily for our small staff team of three, plus a growing group of freelance researchers, that is not our aim.
+Happily for our small staff team of four, plus a growing group of freelance researchers, that is not our aim.

 We do indeed seek to check the evidence behind some of the important claims that are made in public.
 But, as this cartoon suggests, nobody can do everything.